This text was fully written by humans.

 9. Review and Polish Your Resting Scheme.

-Resting in the human body is a complex process.
+Resting is a complex biological process.
 The human mind and body operate in multiple cycles going on at varying frequencies at a time — and your pattern of rest should address all of them:

 Speed resting.
 Resting during the day: power naps, lunch, coffee breaks, and micro-breaks during the day.
 Let’s be real: no one can take 8 hours of uninterrupted, high-focus deep work.
 If you try, you will fail.
 So, plan for these little breaks during the day without conscience.